KGH Day of Giving - Closer to Home than you Think

 The future of healthcare is closer to home than you think.
 Please give today at www.kghfoundation.com

-Since 2004 AM 1150 and our sister stations have raised almost 4 million dollars to benefit our health care right here in Kelowna.
+Since 2004 Virgin Radio Kelowna and our sister stations have raised almost 4 million dollars to benefit our health care right here in Kelowna.

-We at AM 1150 are calling upon the public to help make this year’s KGH Foundation Day of Giving another success for our community.
+We at Virgin Radio Kelowna are calling upon the public to help make this year’s KGH Foundation Day of Giving another success for our community.
 It is a bold call to action for us to work together in support continued excellence in local health care and the future of stroke care, right here at home.
 But we need your help.

 TO MAKE A DONATION